I will draw thorns

 Kanagagota (Standing Turkey)

-proposals have been made to us to adopt your laws, your religion,
+"Many proposals have been made to us to adopt your laws, your religion,

 your manners and your customs.
 We would be better pleased with beholding

-the good effects of these doctrines in your own practices, than with hearing
+the good effects of these doctrines in your own practices, than with hearing you talk about them".

 Old Tassel, Chief of the Tsalagi (Cherokee)

-"Whole Indian Nations have melted away like snowballs in the sun before the white man's advance.
-They leave scarcely a name of our people except those wrongly recorded by their destroyers.
-Where are the Delewares?
-They have been reduced to a mere shadow of their former greatness.
+"Whole Indian Nations have melted away like snowballs in the sun before the white man's advance. they leave scarcely a name of our people except those wrongly recorded by their destroyers.
+Where are the Delewares? they have been reduced to a mere shadow of their former greatness.
 We had hoped that the white men would not be willing to travel beyond the mountains.
-Now that hope is gone.
-They have passed the mountains, and have settled upon Tsalagi (Cherokee) land.
-They wish to have that usurpation sanctioned by treaty.
+Now that hope is gone. they have passed the mountains, and have settled upon Tsalagi (Cherokee) land. they wish to have that usurpation sanctioned by treaty.
 When that is gained, the same encroaching spirit will lead them upon other land of the Tsalagi (Cherokees).
 New cessions will be asked.
-Finally the whole country, which the Tsalagi (Cherokees) and their fathers have so long occupied, will be demanded, and the remnant of the Ani Yvwiya, The Real People, once so great and formidable, will be compelled to seek refuge in some distant wilderness.
-There they will be permitted to stay only a short while, until they again behold the advancing banners of the same greedy host.
+Finally the whole country, which the Tsalagi (Cherokees) and their fathers have so long occupied, will be demanded, and the remnant of the Ani Yvwiya, the Real People, once so great and formidable, will be compelled to seek refuge in some distant wilderness. there they will be permitted to stay only a short while, until they again behold the advancing banners of the same greedy host.
 Not being able to point out any further retreat for the miserable Tsalagi (Cherokees), the extinction of the whole race will be proclaimed.
 Should we not therefore run all risks, and incur all consequences, rather than to submit to further loss of our country?
 Such treaties may be alright for men who are too old to hunt or fight.
 As for me, I have my young warriors about me.
 We will hold our land."

 Chief Dragging Canoe, Chickamauga Tsalagi (Cherokee)